agenieus/HR-DATA-ANALYTICS/README.md

 - 35-44: has 505 staffs which accounts for 34.35%: second most populated number of staffs; closely behind the foremost group
 - 45-54: has 245 staffs which accounts for 16.67%
 - over 55: has 69 staffs which accounts for 4.69%: has the least number of staffs.
+- The organization has more staffs in 25-34 age group; and in general youths are the most employed staffs in the organization.

 - - - #### Education Level
 The organization has employees with 5 different education degree levels;